Dekeypetey40/Hangman/README.md

 ---
 # Introduction

 [Hangman](https://github.com/Dekeypetey40/Hangman) is a website where one can play Hangman, a classic game.
+The game is deployed via Heroku and one can play it [here](https://kais-hangman-project-97f7e4a4339d.herokuapp.com/).

 This website runs a hangman game created by myself, Kai Michael-Mikhail.
 The deployed project provides an interactive experience where the user can play against the computer as much or as little as they wish.
 This was made as my third project as part of Code Institue's Full Stack Developer course.